ulrala/ulrala.github.io/content/blogs/firstblog/index.md

 summary: ""
 ---

-go to content/blogs, set up new folder
+go to content/blogs, set up new folder, set a new file under the folder, type "index.md"

 how to set